aragon/osx/packages/contracts/docs/developer-portal/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 ### 1. Finish the Plugin contract

 Before building your Plugin Setup contract, make sure you have the logic for your plugin implemented.
-In this case, we're building a simple admin pugin which grants one address permission to execute actions on behalf of the DAO.
+In this case, we're building a simple admin plugin which grants one address permission to execute actions on behalf of the DAO.

 ```solidity
 contract SimpleAdmin is PluginCloneable {